-Robust performance
+Robust performance demonstrating, resilience and profitable growth

-demonstrating our resilience

 Faurecia is committed to profitable growth and long-term value creation for all its stakeholders.
-This is achieved through the Company's focus on operational excellence and total customer satisfaction, combined with its strategy focused on Sustainable Mobility and the Cockpit of the Future supported by its Convictions and Values for sustainable development.
+This is achieved through the Company's business model for operational excellence and total customer satisfaction, combined with its strategy focused on sustainable mobility and the cockpit of the future supported by its Convictions and Values for sustainable development.

-Faurecia's performance, both financial and extra-financial in 2018, despite increasing headwinds in the second half of the year demonstrate the pertinence of its strategy and the resilience of its business model.
+Faurecia's performance, both financially and extra-financially in 2018, despite increasing headwinds in the second half of the year demonstrate the pertinence of its strategy and the resilience of its business model.